nerdlem/schema-skel/db/README.md

 ## Namespace support

-The provided scripts create two namespaces to help keep the different components of a project logically separated.
-One namespace is meant to keep the _private_ parts of your schema, while the other is meant to be used in combination with [PostgREST](https://postgrest.org/) for managing a separate REST API.
+The provided scripts create multiple namespaces to help keep the different components of a project logically separated.
+One namespace is meant to keep the _private_ parts of your schema, while the others are meant to be used in combination with [PostgREST](https://postgrest.org/) for managing a separate REST API.